How to Get on the Same Page as Your Co-Parent

 Tip: In the midst of separation or divorce – co-parents may need more frequent business meetings.
 As families adjust and transition into new patterns and routines you may reduce the frequency of the family business meetings to quarterly or twice a year.
 If you meet twice a year then consider meeting in the summer in order to plan for the school year.
 Then you can have your second meting in the winter to plan for the spring and summer schedules.
 Being proactive when it comes to schedules and adjustments is a HUGE help for EVERYONE.

 TIP: “Instead of YOU – Try I” Consider using “I statements.”
 When we use “I feel” – instead of “You did ____” – people are less likely to be on the defensive and more likely to hear you.
 When using “I,” you are taking responsibility, oftentimes taking people off of the defense and keeping them present and able to engage in a productive conversation.

-TIP: Reward yourselves.
-Money and kid topics within your “business meeting” can be tough, so recognize that every conversation is not going to be easy.
+TIP: Reward yourselves. “family business meeting” can be tough, so recognize that every conversation is not going to be easy.
 That is why setting a reward or incentive after your agenda is wrapped up is important.
 Set your incentive ahead of time so you have something to look forward to.
-Some parents head out with a good friend, get outside for a break, go out to a favorite eatery, take their kids to the park – or even just recognize and “name it” (“that was really hard and we got through it, We stuck with it for our kids”) and recognize these conversations take courage, persistence, dedication, and grit.
+Some parents head out with a good friend, get outside for a break, go out for a favorite meal.
+Even the simple act of just recognizing and “naming it” (“that was really hard and we got through it, We stuck with it for our kids”) and recognize these conversations take courage, persistence, dedication, and grit.

 If you need more help check out our Parenting from Two Homes Course!